niumainframe/JESftp/README.md

 **If using on a shared machine (like NIU's turing and hopper) please make sure to set the access rights of the generated config file so that only you can read it.**

+###Quick install on department servers (or other unix systems)
+Simply run this command in your terminal:

+      wget https://raw.github.com/scvnc/JESftp/master/JESftp-install.sh -q -O - | bash

+This will download the latest version of JESftp.py and place it in your ~/bin directory.
+After that, it will work as a command for your user.

 ###Important Notes for student use
 *  **Make sure that you are using spaces instead of tabs.**